ComputationIASBS/FundamentalPrediction/README.md

    This will create a directory named "Results" where the program's output will be organized in each step.

-After completing the execution of "main.py" for each method, you can visualize the final results of each method by running the "generating_results_tables.ipynb" file section by section using **Jupyter Notebook**.
+After completing the execution of "main.py" for each method, you can visualize the final results of each method by running the **"generating_results_tables.ipynb"** file section by section using **Jupyter Notebook**.

 Enjoy exploring the results!

-*Note: You can use Markdown formatting to make your README.md file visually appealing on GitHub.*